Vaccination FAQs

 What research supports that vaccines are safe?

 An overwhelming number of studies by today's leading organizations and top scientists have shown that today's vaccines are safe and effective at preventing disease and infection.
-See The Proof Behind Vaccine Safety and the Centers for Disease Control and Prevention's Resource Library for more details on supporting research.
+See the Children's Hospital of Philadelphia for more details on supporting research.

-What organizations agree vaccines are safe?
+What organizations agree that vaccines are safe?

 Is thimerosal safe?